Escape the New York City and Go Apple Picking on Long Island, New York!

 This family farm started back in the 1640s where they were originally selling milk from their cattle.
 Present-day, the owners are 11th and 12th generation keeping the farm going!

 You can pay cash or credit card (Visa/Mastercard), and admission gets you a 5 lb bag for $14 or a 20 lb bag for $49 USD.

 They are open on Friday- Sunday 10 AM-5:30 PM and the last apple bags will be sold at 5 PM.
 You can get the latest announcements on Milk Pail Apple Orchard here.

 Address: 50 Horsemill Lane, Water Mill, NY

 Phone Number: 631-537-2565

 Woodside Orchards is another great spot to go apple picking on Long Island.
-They offer two locations on Long Island’s North Fork: Jamesport and Aqurbogue.
+They have two locations on Long Island’s North Fork; Jamesport and Aqurbogue.